wconrad/so_ruby_chat/RULES.md

   conversation with that person.

 * We believe that the Ruby chatroom should be a friendly and welcoming place.
-If you see misbheavior in the room, please @contact a room owner and we'll do our best to sort it out.
+If you see misbehavior in the room, please @contact a room owner and we'll do our best to sort it out.

 # Asking Questions